flutter-gis/flutter_earth_download/README.md

 - **Default Start Date**: 1985-01-01 (both Landsat 4 and 5 operational for redundancy!) 📅✨
 - **Default End Date**: Current date 📅
 - **Target Resolution**: 10 meters per pixel (native Sentinel-2 - preserves best quality!) 🎯
+  - At 10m resolution, you can see individual parking spaces in a parking lot! 🚗🅿️
+  - At 30m resolution (Landsat), you can distinguish large buildings but not individual cars! 🏢
+  - At 250m resolution (MODIS), you can see entire neighborhoods but not much detail! 🏘️
 - **Tile Size**: Auto-calculated (validates against 40MB limit) 📏
 - **Workers**: Auto-detected CPU count (capped at 8, server mode uses all cores) 💻
 - **Dynamic Workers**: Enabled by default (auto-adjusts based on CPU/memory) ⚡